mggowda-x/mggowda-x.github.io/_pages/publications.md

 ---
-permalink: /
+layout: archive
-title: ""
+title: "Publications"
+permalink: /publications/
 author_profile: true
 redirect_from:
   - /publications/
-  - /publications.html
 ---

 <div class="wordwrap">This is a partial list of my publications.
 You can also find my articles, including preprints, on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>